Brandon-short/Brandon-short.github.io/ccna.md

       - routers that sit on the border between 2 autonomous systems
     - Internal routers
       - internal to a single OSPF area
+    - Designated Routers (DR) & backup Designated Routers
+      - DRs
+        - Highest priority
+        - default priority is 1
+        - ranges from 1 to 255
+        - 0 disables the router from being DR
+        - listen on multicast address 224.0.0.6
+        - only DR receives update
+        - DR gets the update and then forwards it to all other routers in segment
+        - only DR and BDR have full relationships with all other routers
+        - BDR becomes DR if DR fails
+  - SPF Algorithm
+    - uses a cumulative cost to calculate route
+      - default reference bandwidth = 10^8
+      - cost = 10^8 / bandwidth
+        - 100,000,000 / (10,000,000) or 10mbps = 10
+        -

 ## Multicast